P-Paridhi/Find-Affordable-Flights/README.md

 It is the user-interactive program where the user can view the most affordable flight path, by making use of the simple input.

+# How to Run?
+Open Folder in IDE
+Run Main.java file in cmd
+Hit Enter